nehalsin/kafalfpc-edu/index.md

 1. Picolisp on Emacs shell.
 Noting commands in notebook.
 2. [Basic addition, subtraction, multiplication, division on Picolisp interpreter.](2022-04-27_10-43-30.png)
 3. Use of [_apply_](2022-04-27_10-44-00.png), [_range_, _max_, _min_ in summation of numbers from 1-100, 1-1000, 1-100000](2022-04-27_10-44-24.png); [factorial of 5, 20](2022-04-27_10-54-41.png).
 4. How to define functions in Picolisp?
-Use of _de_ in finding areas of rectangle, square, triangle, circle.
+Use of _de_ in finding areas of rectangle, square.
 5. [Giving example of area of rectangle child codes area of square himself successfully](2022-04-27_10-54-41.png).
 6. [Average.
 Arithmetic Progression.](avg-ap-2022-04-27.pdf)
 7. [Org mode file](code.org) of code saved from shell.